 Boss Up Foundation and Rap Snacks Join Forces to Rally Celebrity Support for Inner-City Schools

+James Lindsay echoed these concerns, underscoring the responsibility of those with influence to contribute.

-“Rap Snacks is a company that works with entertainers daily.
-We want to call on our celebrities and athletes to help our children.
-If we don’t care for our youth now, we will pay for it later.
-We want celebrities to adopt schools with us.
-It can be a small or large donation, whatever is in their heart to give.”
-Said James Lindsay.
+“Rap Snacks works with entertainers daily, and we know their power to inspire and lead by example.
+We call on celebrities and athletes to adopt schools and invest in our children’s futures.
+If we don’t care for our youth now, we will pay the price later.”

-The two executives developed the concept after working with schools in the inner cities and realizing the enormous need for assistance.
-This call to action is their way of taking what they already do and making it even more significant by reaching more children.
-“When we have more resources, we can share more resources!
-Many kids look up to athletes and celebrities, so why not have them engaged in this worthy initiative?” said Wise.
+The Boss Up Foundation and Rap Snacks are determined to create tangible change through this initiative.
+Beyond basic supplies, they plan to expand entrepreneurship programs that empower students with the skills to succeed academically and in life.

+This call to action urges entertainers, athletes, and community leaders to adopt schools, provide resources, and participate in mentorship opportunities.
+The collaboration reflects a shared vision: ensuring every child has access to the education and opportunities they deserve.

 Rap Snacks is a unique snack brand founded in 1994 by James Lindsay, with a concept that combines food and hip-hop culture.
 The company gained popularity by creating distinct potato chip flavors and packaging them with images of famous hip-hop artists.
 Its partnerships with major retailers like Walmart, Sam's Club, and Target helped to fuel the brand's success.
 Stores, and its collaborations with famous artists such as Snoop Dogg, Cardi B, Migos, Lil Baby, and Rick Ross.
 These artists have their signature flavors, creating a solid connection between the product and the culture.
 Rap Snacks was the fastest-growing C-store brand in 2023 and 2024.